The Science

 Your provider monitors your progress through regular check-ins and adjusts your protocol as needed.
 You can message your provider anytime through your patient portal.

-FDA regulation of 503A compounding pharmacies
+How 503A compounding pharmacies are regulated

 Why 503A matters: Unlike 503B outsourcing facilities that can produce medications in bulk without individual prescriptions, 503A pharmacies compound each medication for a specific patient based on a specific prescription.
 This means your medication is made for you.